 - Reconsidering workouts

-Over time, I have realized the correlation between hormone and gut problems isn’t just me, either.
-I would say 90% of the women who come to me and/or buy my e-book have both gut and hormone issues.
+Over time, I have realized the correlation between hormone and gut problems isn’t just me.
+I would say 90% of the women who come to me and/or buy The Gutsy Girl’s Bible have both gut and hormone issues.

-Because I know that adaptogens are powerful for hormones, I wanted to put together this list of 22 adaptogens for hormones to share today, and I wanted to release the post on the day when Beautycounter is launching a whole new set of powders including:
+Because I know that adaptogens are powerful for hormones, I wanted to put together this list of 22 adaptogens for hormones to share today.

-Crowd out the junk, and add in healing components; some of which might include the following 22 adaptogens for hormones.
+Crowd out the junk, and add in healing components.
+Some of these components might include the following 22 adaptogens for hormones.

 22 Adaptogens for Hormones